prostojs/parser/README.md

     // `<div attr="value">
     skipToken: /\s/,
 })
-    // onMatch hook triggers when the node matched
+    // onMatch hook is triggered when the node matched
     // and its context was just created
     .onMatch(({ context, customData }) => {
         // only for tree view we store the tag